bruits/maudit/website/content/docs/performance.md

 }
 ```

 Running `cargo run` will show which pages of your site are slow to build, allowing you to identify bottlenecks in your build process.
+Note that it is not generally worth it to disable things such as image processing as Maudit will cache processed images between builds, even in development mode.

 ### Preventing build directory block

-As Maudit recompile your project on every change, it is possible to run into issues where the build directory is blocked by another process, [most commonly `rust-analyzer` in your editor.](https://github.com/rust-lang/rust-analyzer/issues/4616), slowing down builds significantly.
+As Maudit recompile your project on every change, it is possible to run into issues where the build directory is first blocked by another process, [most commonly `rust-analyzer` in your editor.](https://github.com/rust-lang/rust-analyzer/issues/4616), slowing down builds significantly.

 While this does improve the time it takes to get feedback on changes, note that changing `rust-analyzer` settings to use a different build directory will use a lot of disk space.